-Payments based on the shares of the parent company
+The previous long-term incentive program, based on the parent company's shares, continues along with the LTIP.
 Rights to purchase equity instruments granted to some employees give holders a choice either to only purchase the full number of shares at exercise price or also to sell back shares at the market price for the same ruble value.
 The majority of the rights vest when the employee continues to be employed by the Group at the vesting date.
 The maximum contractual term of the contracts is four years.
 The maximum contractual term of the contracts granted in 2017 is three and a half years.
 The fair value of the rights is measured at the grant date using a binomial model taking into account the terms and conditions under which the instruments were granted.